 Even More South Florida Secret Spots

-Okeechobee Waterway, Fort Myers on the Gulf to Stuart on the Atlantic.
-Lake Okeechobee is the largest freshwater lake entirely within a state and the second largest (after Lake Michigan).
-Take a couple of days liquid road trip to travel the 154 miles across the state.
-Along the Caloosahatchee River from Fort Myers through the “Big Water” and then St Lucie River into Stuart.
-Stop as desired among several old Florida destinations with marinas along the way.
+Lake Okeechobee is the largest freshwater lake entirely within a state and the second largest freshwater lake in the US (after Lake Michigan).
+Take a couple of days liquid road trip to travel the 154 miles across the state on the Okeechobee Waterway—between Fort Myers on the Florida Gulf Coast to Stuart on the Atlantic coast (along the Caloosahatchee River from Fort Myers through the “Big Water” and then St Lucie River into Stuart) Stop as desired among several old Florida destinations with marinas along the way.

-There are so many other South Florida secret places and hidden gems that can be listed but I hope this is a good start.
-Please let us know of any favorites of yours.
+There are so many other South Florida secret places and hidden gems that can be included but I hope this is a good start.